-I have spent a lot of time on the island over the last year and during that time I have read many best of cafe lists, oftentimes detailing the same places over and over.
-Whist they are obviously popular for a reason (designer smoothies bowls, pretty murals and Insta-worthy decor) I have found lots of lesser known places to eat that you may not try if you are just a visitor to the island.
-In this guide I share some of my personal favourite Bali cafes and restaurants in Seminyak, Umalas and Canggu for breakfast, lunch and dinner as well as some of the usual suspects.
+I have spent a lot of time in Bali over the last year and during that time I have read many best of cafe lists, oftentimes detailing the same places over and over.
+While some Bali cafes are obviously popular for a reason (designer smoothies bowls, pretty murals and Insta-worthy decor!)
+I have found lots of lesser-known places to eat that you may not try if you are just a visitor to the island.

 1. The Dusty Cafe

 One of my absolute favourite spots in Seminyak is The Dusty Cafe, a Burning Man themed cafe that serves up great breakfast and lunches, with sweet and savoury options, salads and sandwiches, there is something to please everyone!

 The interior is cool grey metallic with purple accents and Burning Man photos on all of the walls.
 The menu is also burning man inspired with dishes such as the Astral Totem, The Dragon Bowl and The Machine.

 Downstairs you can grab a bowl at the Nalu Bowls bar, choosing from a range of yummy fruit bowls or acai.
 Upstairs Shelter cafe offers healthy salads, sandwiches and juices in the open-air cafe.

 The walls are decorated with Instagrammable murals and quotes that you won’t be able to resist posting to your social media.
 Slightly higher prices for smaller dishes than some other similar places, but still worth a visit!

 3. Cafe Bali